 - An email address

-- Money to deposit into the account
+- Enough money to meet the bank’s minimum opening deposit for the account

 Then, you will fill out the application to open the product at the financial institution.